Index

 - SSH into your Statseeker server as the statseeker user and then change to the root user

-- Install the forwarder
+- Install the forwarder:

-# su root # cd /tmp/ # pkg add splunkforwarder-6.6.3-e21ee54bc796-freebsd-10.1-amd64.txz
+Example:# su root # cd /tmp/ # pkg add splunkforwarder-9.4.0-251651b291fe-freebsd13-amd64.txz

 - Change directory to the binary location of the installed Splunk agent